 By now, you should already have a name for your online boutique, so choose a domain name that matches the name of your brand.
 In case the name you want is already taken, try to come up with something similar that would describe your store.

-#3 Choosing an e-commerce platform
+#3 Choosing an ecommerce platform

-An e-commerce platform is a software you will be using to build your website and sell your products.
+An ecommerce platform is a software you will be using to build your website and sell your products.
 Of course, you can opt out for a WordPress website with a WooCommerce plugin to add a shopping cart to it.
-However, we strongly recommend you go for an e-commerce platform specifically, since they are designed to make the customer’s buying journey more logical and efficient.
+However, we strongly recommend you go for an ecommerce platform specifically, since they are designed to make the customer’s buying journey more logical and efficient.

 Don’t forget to check out our guide on